 This mode is enabled by default.
 It uses a bilinear filter to scale content and uses the least amount of system resources.

-This mode uses a Lanczos filter to scale content, which results in better image quality when compared to standard mode.
+This mode uses NVIDIA Image Scaling (NIS) to scale and sharpen content, which results in better image quality when compared to standard mode.
 Enhanced mode uses more system resources, which could result in additional latency depending on your device’s specifications.

 This mode is only available for PC users with select NVIDIA GPUs or on NVIDIA SHIELD TV Pro (2019).
 First introduced on NVIDIA SHIELD TV, AI-enhanced mode leverages the computational power of the GPU to pass content through a trained neural network model.
 This produces incredible sharpness and enhanced details that no traditional scaler can recreate.
 AI-enhanced mode is available only for upscaling content.